Approximately 90 percent of the world’s cocoa is grown by smallholder farmers who struggle to make a profit despite cocoa being a high-value crop.

 Sustainable and Competitive Cocoa Sectors Key for Growth

-Recognizing the importance of the cocoa crop to smallholder farmers as well as the international cocoa industry’s need for diversified cocoa sources, ACDI/VOCA is addressing constraints to sustainable cocoa production and marketing to increase the competitiveness of the cocoa sector.
+Recognizing the importance of the cocoa crop to smallholder farmers as well as the international cocoa industry’s need for diversified cocoa sources and stepped-up supply, ACDI/VOCA is addressing constraints to sustainable cocoa production and marketing to increase the competitiveness of the cocoa sector.

 Strong Public-Private Alliances Benefit Farmers

-ACDI/VOCA is a founding member of the Sustainable Cocoa Enterprise Solutions for Smallholders (SUCCESS) Alliance, which improves the livelihoods of smallholder farmers by promoting cocoa production and marketing in a way that is economically, environmentally, socially and culturally sustainable.
+ACDI/VOCA is a founding member of the Sustainable Cocoa Enterprise Solutions for Smallholders (SUCCESS) Alliance, which promotes cocoa production and marketing in a way that is economically, environmentally, socially and culturally sustainable.
+Through engaging and organizing cocoa-growing communities, conducting intensive training in Farming as a Business and post-harvest handling and quality control, and introducing improved planting materials and scientific cultivation practices, the Alliance has improved the livelihoods of hundreds of thousands of smallholder farmers.

-The SUCCESS Alliance receives funding from the United States Department of Agriculture, the United States Agency for International Development and from private sector partners.
-Private sector partners include the World Cocoa Foundation and its member companies.
-The alliance also includes various local governmental and nongovernmental organizations.
+The SUCCESS Alliance has received funding from the United States Department of Agriculture, the U.S. Agency for International Development and from private sector partners, which include the World Cocoa Foundation and its member companies.
+The alliance also includes numerous local governmental and nongovernmental organizations.

-SUCCESS Alliance is active in Ecuador, Liberia, the Philippines and Vietnam, and ACDI/VOCA has integrated cocoa program components in Bolivia and Sierra Leone.
+The Alliance is active in Indonesia, Jamaica, Liberia, the Philippines and Vietnam, and has had past projects in Ecuador.
+ACDI/VOCA has also implemented integrated cocoa program components in Bolivia and Sierra Leone.

-In addition, ACDI/VOCA’s affiliate Agribusiness Systems International (ASI) is a technical partner in Ghana and Liberia for the Cocoa Livelihoods Program, which is managed by the World Cocoa Foundation and funded by the Bill & Melinda Gates Foundation with additional cash and in-kind contributions from 12 cocoa industry partners.
+In addition, ACDI/VOCA’s affiliate, Agribusiness Systems International (ASI), was a technical partner in Ghana and Liberia for the Cocoa Livelihoods Program, which is managed by the World Cocoa Foundation and funded by the Bill & Melinda Gates Foundation with additional cash and in-kind contributions from 12 cocoa industry partners.

 A Selection of Past Projects